HomeArticlesHow ToWrite a robots.txt File

 robots.txt GeneratorRobots.txt Validator

-A robots.txt file is one of the simplest technical SEO files you will ever write — and one of the most consequential to get wrong.
+A robots.txt file is one of the simplest technical SEO files you'll ever write, and one of the most consequential to get wrong.
 A single typo can block your entire site from Google's index.
 This guide covers the syntax, the key directives, real-world examples for common setups, and how to verify the file before it goes live.

 Overview

-The Robots Exclusion Protocol is a standard created in 1994 that defines how web crawlers should request permission before accessing parts of a website.
-Your robots.txt file implements this protocol.
-It is fetched by every compliant crawler before they begin crawling your domain.
+The Robots Exclusion Protocol is a standard from 1994 that defines how web crawlers should request permission before accessing parts of a website.
+Your robots.txt file implements this protocol, and every compliant crawler fetches it before crawling your domain at all.

 robots.txt controls crawl access, not security and not indexing.
-It is advisory — good bots follow it, bad bots ignore it.
-Understanding this distinction prevents a common mistake: treating robots.txt as a privacy tool for sensitive content.
+It's advisory: good bots follow it, bad bots ignore it.
+Keeping that distinction straight prevents a common mistake, treating robots.txt as a privacy tool for sensitive content.

 You can generate a robots.txt file using the Robots.txt Generator and validate an existing one using the Robots.txt Validator.